Gas-Powered Leaf Blowers Prohibited in Residential Neighborhoods

 Convert to Electric or Battery-Powered

-Using a gas-powered leaf blower may be subject to fines.
-Convert to an electric-powered leaf blower to limit noise and air pollution.
-Be sure that your electric or battery-powered leaf blower has a noise level of 65 decibels or less at 50 feet (generally, the model number will indicate the equipment's noise level).
-Don't forget to make your electric leaf blower or extra battery available to your landscaper for their use.
-Using a gas-powered leaf blower may be subject to fines, so now is the time to convert to electric.
+• Be sure that your electric or battery-powered leaf blower has a noise level of 65 decibels or less at 50 feet (generally, the model number will indicate the equipment's noise level).

-Share this Information with Neighbors
+Share Information with Neighbors

 Gas-Powered Leaf Blower Flyer (English)(PDF, 4MB) Gas-Powered Leaf Blower Flyer (Spanish)(PDF, 4MB)